riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-14-Public-Betas.markdown

 >
 > > "...for the first little bit, people were just buying it because it's cool.
 But then to go beyond the early adopters and you're now starting to get into people that have to justify why they're doing it, all of a sudden it needed to be able to do things."

 "People were just buying it because it's cool".
 That certainly sounds like both the Vision Pro and the AI Pin.
-They both represent undeniably cool notions, just ones that are not fully realised in the here-and-now.
+They both represent potentially cool notions, just ones that are not fully realised in the here-and-now.

 The Vision Pro has been described as being two years ahead of its time in terms of technology.
 This is also why it costs so much more than other contemporary VR goggle devices.
 Horace Dediu notes as much in his [review](https://www.asymco.com/2024/03/21/its-spacetime/):